 - Limits LTCH loss to fixed-loss amount and cost percentages above the marginal cost factor

-Medicare Administrative Contractors (MACs) use PRICER software to determine if there’s enough medically necessary benefit days in the outlier period.
+Medicare Administrative Contractors (MACs) use PRICER software to determine if enough medically necessary benefit days are in the outlier period.
 If a patient has enough benefit days, the MAC processes the claim as usual and the LTCH takes no other action.
-If a patient’s benefit days exhaust, the MAC returns the claim to the LTCH for correction, indicating the correct HCO threshold amount.
+If a patient doesn’t have enough benefit days, the MAC returns the claim to the LTCH for correction, indicating the correct HCO threshold amount.

-HCO Payments When Patient Benefits Exhaust During an LTCH Stay
+HCO Payments When Patients Exhaust Benefits During an LTCH Stay

 We make HCO payments for: